How to Improve Server Response Time

 Server response time is an important value to track as all website assets are indirectly dependent upon it.
 If your server response time is slow, then your whole site will be slow, no matter how optimized your other resources are.
-According to Google and other speed test tools such as GTMetrix, you should aim for a server response time of less than 200ms.
+According to Google and other speed test tools, such as GTmetrix, you should aim for a server response time of less than 200 ms.

 In this post, we'll cover what exactly server response time is, things that can affect server response time, and how to improve server response time.

 Server response time is the amount of time required to load the HTML document of a website from a server so that the client can begin rendering the page.
-Without a good server response time, the HTML doc will take longer to load.
-If the HTML doc isn’t loaded, that means the browser won’t know what other resources will be required in order to display the page properly.
+Without a good server response time, the HTML document will take longer to load.
+If the HTML document isn't loaded, that means the browser won't know what other resources will be required in order to display the page properly.

 As you run several speed tests, you may see a slight variation in the TTFB number, however, for the most part, it should be more or less consistent.
 Slight variations can be caused by a variety of factors that affect latency.
 Although, if you're experiencing significant differences, this may indicate a more severe underlying performance issue.